morganc20/seng-550-final-project/finalReport.md

 The experiment process for the Naive Bayes model involved tokenizing, vectorizing, and merging the text and title fields.
 The data was then split into training and testing sets.
 The model was trained on the training set and evaluated on the test set using accuracy, precision, recall, F1 score, and AUC metrics.

+#### Logistic Regression
+- **Logistic Regression:**
+  1. Extracted and refined features from text and title using TF-IDF.
+  2. Conducted train/test splits and cross-validation to ensure robust performance.
+  3. Iteratively adjusted tokenization and stop-word filtering strategies.
+  4. Tuned regularization to balance generalization and complexity.
+  Through systematic iteration, we arrived at a stable configuration that improved predictive power.

 ### Performance metrics - accuracy, precision, recall, F-score etc.
 # Everyone explains their model